xinwenfu/GenCyber/DigitalSignature/README.md

 - Publish your pubkey.pem, e.g. via our chat server
 - Never share privkey.pem

-### Hands-on 3: Sign a file at Your Computer
+### Hands-on 3: One student as Sender: Sign a file
-- Sign a file called changelog or messages saved in a file
+- Put a message in a file and sign the file.
+Note: replace *your-file* in the command below with your chosen file.
 ```
-openssl dgst -sha256 -sign privkey.pem -out sign.sha256 changelog
+openssl dgst -sha256 -sign privkey.pem -out sign.sha256 your-file
 ```

 The output sign.sha256 is binary

 - Encode the binary signature with base64
 ```
 openssl enc -base64 -in sign.sha256 -out sign.sha256.base64
 ```
 Not really needed.
-It is needed here since we can send the base64 encoded message to our chat server
+It is needed here since we can send the base64 encoded message over our chat server

-- Send both message and base64 encoded signature to our chat server
+- Send both message and base64 encoded signature over our chat server

-### Hands-on 4: Verify the Signature
+### Hands-on 4: Another Student as Receiver: Verify the Signature
 - Save received signature into a file, e.g., called sign.sha256.base64

 - Decode sign.sha256.base64 and get the binary signature